-Double click the icon and the following window will pop up.
-You can click Hide to hide this window but do not close it.
+Double-click the icon and the following window will pop up.
 After a while, your web browser will automatically open.

-- If your browser does not open automatically, click Launch a Browser to Manage the Network.
+- If your browser does not open automatically, click Launch.
 You can also launch a web browser and enter http://127.0.0.1:8088 in the address bar. - If your web browser opens but prompts a problem with the website's security certificate, click Continue.

-Do the Basic Configurations
+Complete Basic Configurations